tomzx/blog.tomrochette.com-content/agi/learning/article.md

 ## Books
 * Read a chapter
 * Write a short summary of what was discussed in the chapter
+* Requires the ability to use language

 ## Videos
 * View the video
 * Write a short summary of what was discussed in the video
+* Can require the ability to use language

 # Types of things to learn
 * Facts